SavvinaDaniil/BiasInBookRecommendationSurvey/search_term_2/Notes.md

 Other things to keep track of: defintions about bias and fairness, preprocessing (filtering) of the datasets, was there hyperparameter tuning, framework used, is it social or statistical bias, are they reproducible!

 **Problem**: I just noticed an issue: double spaced title of conference made me miss a paper from springer.
 FIX!

+## Τhursday, 5 December 2024

+Decision: Read through them a bit more quickly.